This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

-To create API Key you need to visit the Portal, under Account section select the API Key tab: click on create a API Key, fill the passward of your account to unclock the service, give a name to a new API Key.
+To create API Key you need to visit the Portal, under Settings section select the API Key tab: click on create a API Key, fill the passward of your account to unclock the service, give a name to a new API Key.

 Now new API key is created!
 You can see its code and Endpoint.

 Don't forget to copy the API Key code and save it in a safe place, clicking on Copy.
 Please, note that after closing the popup you will not be able to do see the key anymore.